-Old Cinsault is at the heart of this fruity cuvée, supported by Grenache, Syrah and Carignan.
-An irresistibly greedy, unctuous wine.
-The fruit is sublimated and the terroir is fantastically enhanced by a beautiful freshness.
-(Wine delivered without capsule).
+Old Cinsault vines are at the heart of this vibrant, fruity cuvée, supported by Grenache, Syrah, and Carignan.
+An irresistibly rich and smooth wine.
+The fruit is sublime and the terroir is fantastically enhanced by a beautiful freshness.
+(Wine delivered without capsules).

-Buy your Les Vignes Oubliées wines at the best private sale price!
+Buy Les Vignes Oubliées wines at the best price in our private sale!

 Eye